Nathaniel de Rothschild: Career

 He moved to Paris, France in 1850 to work in the banking business owned by his uncle, James Mayer Rothschild (1792–1868).

 In 1853, he acquired the Château Brane Mouton, a vineyard in Pauillac in the Gironde département from a Paris banker named Thuret who had previously bought it from Baron Hector de Branne in 1830.
 Rothschild paid 1,175,000 francs for Brane-Mouton's 65 acres (263,000 m^{2}) of vineyards and renamed the estate, Château Mouton Rothschild.
 It would become one of the world's best known winemakers.

 In 1868, his uncle James acquired the neighboring Château Lafite vineyard.
 A prestigious first growth (premier cru) property more than three times the size of Chateau Mouton, it created a family rivalry.
 In the Bordeaux Wine Official Classification of 1855, Château Mouton was ranked second, something that upset its owner a great deal.
 In response, he composed the motto: Premier ne puis, second ne daigne, Mouton suis. ("First I cannot be, second I do not choose to be, Mouton I am."), a hint on the apocryphal motto of the House of Rohan.

 Personal life

-In 1842, he married Charlotte de Rothschild (1825–1899), the only daughter of James Mayer Rothschild..
+In 1842, he married Charlotte de Rothschild (1825–1899), the only daughter of his uncle James Mayer Rothschild and his first cousin Betty von Rothschild.
 They had the following children: